Chisholm Links Golf Club

 A few steps after our blind second shots, we were rewarded with incredible views of the Pacific Ocean and the picturesque white sands of Tomahawk Beach below.
 Able to keep our minds from being distracted by the view, we both walked off Tomahawk smiling.
 Menekse lagged a long putt close for a net birdie, and I made my first birdie of the day!

-A Couple of the Greatest Golf Holes That We’ve Ever Played
+One of the Greatest Golf Holes That We’ve Ever Played

 Walking off Tomahawk, we weren’t prepared for the astonishing set of golf holes that we were about to play.
 A slightly uphill dogleg left par 4, with the Pacific on never-ending display to your left, Lawyers Head is the jaw-dropping 443-yard ninth at Chisholm Links.
 Without a clear view of the green from the tee, I held my breath and aimed at the tenth tee, which in hindsight was the perfect target.
 It started out well right of my target before slowly coming back.
 With a slight draw, it settled on the right edge of the fairway, and I could once again exhale.